Plankalkül: History of programming

 Unable to continue building computers – which was also forbidden by the Allied Powers – Zuse devoted his time to the development of a higher-level programming model and language.
 In 1948, he published a paper in the Archiv der Mathematik and presented at the Annual Meeting of the GAMM.
 His work failed to attract much attention.

+In the winter semester of 1948/49, the German logician Wilhelm Britzelmayr, who at that time was Adjunct Professor of Formal Logic at LMU Munich, let Konrad Zuse lecture on applied logic and his formal system for planning, i.e. the Plankalkül in his colloquium.
 In a 1957 lecture, Zuse expressed his hope that Plankalkül, "after some time as a Sleeping Beauty, will yet come to life."
 He expressed disappointment that the designers of ALGOL 58 never acknowledged the influence of Plankalkül on their own work.

 Plankalkül was republished with commentary in 1972.
 The first compiler for Plankalkül was implemented by Joachim Hohmann in his 1975 dissertation.
 Other independent implementations followed in 1998 and 2000 at the Free University of Berlin.

 Description

 Plankalkül has drawn comparisons to the language APL, and to relational algebra.
-It includes assignment statements, subroutines, conditional statements, iteration, floating-point arithmetic, arrays, hierarchical record structures, assertions, exception handling, and other advanced features such as goal-directed execution.
+It includes assignment statements, subroutines, conditional statements, iteration, floating-point arithmetic, arrays, hierarchical record structures, assertions, exception handling, and other advanced features such as goal-directed execution, backtracking from a desired solution to construct a way to reach the final product.
 The Plankalkül provides a data structure called generalized graph (verallgemeinerter Graph), which can be used to represent geometrical structures.

 Many features of the Plankalkül reappear in later programming languages; an exception is its idiosyncratic two-dimensional notation using multiple lines.